A rolling pin is valuable in the kitchen for cooking and baking. It is an essential tool that every chef or home cook should have.

-A rolling pin has rich history and is one of the kitchen tools that have been used for centuries by man.
+The rolling pin has a rich history and is one of the kitchen tools that have been used for centuries by humans.

-The Etruscans from Italy are believed to be the first people who used it during the ancient civilization.
+The Etruscans, a people from Italy that predate the founding of Rome, are believed to be the first people who used rolling pins.

 They invented various cooking tools, including the rolling pins.
 They likely used rolling pins to make thin pasta rolls or make bread as they grew wheat grains.

 J.W Reed created the modern version of a rolling pin in the 19th century.
-Today a rolling pin is used in different ways, including crushing nuts and crackers.
+Today a rolling pin is used in several ways, including crushing nuts and crackers.

-Most homes have a wine bottle that no one wants to throw away and may it’s time to make use of it.
+Most homes have a wine bottle that no one wants to throw away and maybe it’s time to make use of it.